It all started so simply.

 - Seeking out the stories of other people who may not realize they are doing this work – people who are already in the movement, already approaching their work in this way.
 Helping to articulate / amplify the stories of others.

-- Using the framework, and sharing it with others, modeling / demonstrating it everywhere.
+- Using Catalytic Thinking, and sharing it with others, modeling / demonstrating it everywhere.

 What would active leadership look like in leading and deciding upon our current activities?
 What would each of us as board members be actively doing?